When you form your LLC in Wyoming, you’ll have to pay certain costs to officially register your business with the state.

 Wyoming Registered Agent and Registered Office

-Every Wyoming LLC is required to appoint a registered agent.
+Every Wyoming LLC is required to appoint a registered agent (even if it’s a Wyoming foreign LLC).
 A registered agent is a person or entity you assign to receive tax forms, legal documents, or government correspondence on your LLC’s behalf.
 Registered agent services can cost around $130 per year or more.

 Your registered agent can be: